Elecrow-RD/CrowPanel-Advance-7-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-800x480/example/readme.md

-## Requirements for the relevant version of the routine
+## Arduino platform requirements for ESP32 version and library version
 Board Version
 esp32 by Espressif System 3.0.2
 After completing the Esp32 download, replace the files in that directory；